Request a change to the Code

 Each person or entity must sign and include a copyright assignment form with their CDT Code change action request form(s).
 One signed form will suffice for all submitted at one time for the current maintenance cycle.
 The signed copyright assignment form is required prior to any consideration of the requested change, or changes.

-There are two separate forms.
-These are Microsoft Word ® documents, which are intended to be downloaded to your computer, completed at your convenience and returned by e-mail, to firstname.lastname@example.org.
+There is one form that is used when requesting any type of CDT Code action – e.g., add a new procedure code; revise a current procedure code nomenclature or descriptor.
+The Microsoft Word ® document, is intended to be downloaded to your computer, completed at your convenience and returned by e-mail, to email@example.com.

 Submission and Evaluation Guidelines